 In our web designing course, you'll polish your skills in computer-based web design and programming, 3-D, special effects, animation, effects for film and video and design for print.
 You'll take courses in design, coding, marketing and media management and incorporate industry-standard tools from companies such as Adobe, Maxon, etc., as well as open-source technologies for Web application development.
 Our web design program prepares you to be a dynamically trained artist with the technological know-how to embark on an exciting career.
-You'll also get hands on, practical training from industry professionals, and have the freedom to create your own visual and audio masterpieces throughout the pursuit of your web design certificate.
+You'll also get hands on, practical training from industry professionals, and have the freedom to create your own visual and audio masterpieces.

 Fanshawe completely changed my life.
 Here I met the best people I have ever had in my life and built strong bonds with them.
 At Fanshawe I found my first mentor who helped me to grow up as a coder.
-Fanshawe opened doors into the interactive media industry.
+Fanshawe's web design program opened doors into the interactive media industry.
 And I can honestly say that my years at Fanshawe are the best in my life!

 University/College (M), or Open (O) stream

 Academic and Career Entrance Certificate (ACE)